Reassessing the Spin of Second-born Black Holes in Coalescing Binary Black Holes and Its Connection to the chi_eff-q Correlation: Methods

 In \texttt{MESA}, the standard mass-loss prescriptions are unified into the Dutch wind scheme, which employs the rates of \citet{Vink2001} for hot, hydrogen-rich stars, \citet{deJager} for cool stars, and \citet{Nugis2000} for hot stars that have lost their hydrogen envelopes.
 For He stars, the \citet{Nugis2000} mass-loss prescription is implemented in \texttt{MESA} as

 where $Z_{\rm cur}$ is the current metallicity and $Y$ is the helium abundance.

-Using the two wind prescriptions, we evolve single He stars to examine the relation between their initial mass (He ZAMS) and final mass (at central carbon depletion).
-The initial He-star masses are chosen to span $5$–$70\,M_\odot$ at both solar ($1.0\,Z_\odot$) and subsolar ($0.1\,Z_\odot$) metallicities.
+Combining the two wind prescriptions, we evolve single He stars to examine the relation between their initial mass (He ZAMS) and final mass (at central carbon depletion).
+The initial He-star masses are chosen to span $5$–$70\,M_\odot$ at three different metallicites ($1.0\,Z_\odot$, $0.1\,Z_\odot$, and $0.01\,Z_\odot$).
 The results are shown in Figure~\ref{Mhe_f}.

 At solar metallicity (left panel), He stars with initial masses $M_{\rm He,i}\gtrsim20M_\odot$ undergo substantial mass loss under the SV2023+ wind prescription, losing more than half of their initial mass.
 The NL2000 prescription yields a qualitatively similar correlation between initial and final mass but drives systematically stronger winds for $M_{\rm He,i} \gtrsim 20\,M_\odot$, resulting in even greater mass loss in this regime.